gauravladhar/gauravladhar/README.md

 🎓 **Education** - Bachelor of Science in Computer Science w/ minor in Environmental Studies.
 📍 **Location** - Greater Toronto Area, Canada. 🍁
-👨‍💻 **Current Focus** - Strengthening my skills in AI and Machine-Learning technology.
+👨‍💻 **Current Focus** - Strengthening my skills in AI and machine learning.
 💼 **Aspiration** - To build a career in technology, combining my technical expertise with a passion for problem-solving.
 💬 **Ask Me About** - Cars, motorcycles, airplanes - really, anything with wheels or wings! 🏎🏍✈
 ⚡ **Fun Fact** - I am a music producer. 🎶